rbergen/udproxy/README.md

 - `webserver.hpp/cpp` — Lightweight HTTP server
 - `wwwroot/` — Static web content (dashboard, client pages)
 - `IXWebSocket/` — WebSocket library (as a submodule)

+## Credits

+The PDP virtual panel that is displayed in the browser, is based on the [Javascript PDP 11/70 Emulator](https://github.com/paulnank/pdp11-js) written by Paul Nankervis.